wouterh/railsday-docker/README.md

 ## Usage

 First install docker and make sure it is available as the `docker` command (on
-Ubuntu: created a symlink to docker.io).
+Ubuntu: create a symlink to docker.io).

 Then run `./build.sh` to build the docker image.
 Go grab a cup of coffee now.